POS and point-of-sale systems in Quebec

 Discover all the equipment available with Geasy Pay, a Global Payments partner.

-An honest comparison of POS solutions in Quebec in 2026
+Comparison of POS solutions in Quebec in 2026

 There are several POS system suppliers on the Quebec market.
 Discover our comparison based on public prices, features and market feedback.
 We include the strengths and limitations of each solution, including the one we distribute.